How to calculate food cost percentage for your restaurant

 • Control your margins and optimize your costs;

-• Know your food cost per establishment if you manage several restaurants.
+• Know your food cost percentage per establishment if you manage several restaurants.

-💡The lower your food cost, the more you have left over to cover all the other costs of your restaurant (staff costs, rent, etc.).
+💡The lower your food cost, the more you have left over to cover all the other costs of your restaurant (staff, rent, etc.).

 Warning: a food cost that's too low affects the quality of the dishes and customer satisfaction.
-Similarly, a "high" or "low" food cost is not always a problem (see below).
-It's up to you to find the balance that works for your restaurant!
+However, a "high" or "low" food cost is not always a problem (see below).
+You need to find the balance that works for your restaurant!

-What should a restaurant's average food cost be?
-What is the ideal food cost?
+What should a restaurant's average food cost percentage be?

-For a restaurant to be profitable, we often hear that a good food cost should be between 28 and 35%.
+You often hear an ideal food cost percentage should land between 28 and 35%.
 In other words, your raw materials should represent no more than 35% of your sales.

-In reality, there's no such thing as a perfect figure!
-A healthy food cost will vary according to the food you serve, the market you're targeting, and even the time of year (higher during the holidays, for example)...
+Actually, there is no "ideal" percentage.
+A healthy food cost will vary according to the food you serve, the market you're targeting, and even the time of year (higher during the holidays)...

-👉 F or example, a brasserie specializing in entrecôte will have a food cost close to 35%.
-This is normal: quality meat is at the heart of its concept.
+👉 A restaurant specialized in premium steak cuts will have a food cost percentage close to 35%, which is normal for a premium concept such as quality meat.
 A pizzeria, on the other hand, can afford to aim for 28%, especially if it buys wholesale dough and seasonal vegetables.
-Some restaurant concepts are more profitable than others.

-Each restaurant must therefore calculate its own percentage, bearing in mind that the higher the quality of the ingredients, the more the menu prices will have to be adjusted accordingly.
+When calculating your own percentage, bear in mind that the higher the quality of the ingredients, the more prices will have to be adjusted accordingly.

 This formula should enable you to set the prices of your dishes.

-Food cost too high or too low: the limits
+Food cost percentage too high or too low?

 For example:

-• The amount of work required for a dish (too long a preparation time can increase the food cost even though the ingredients do not change);
+• The amount of work required for a dish (long prep time can increase the cost even though the ingredients remain the same);

-• The difference between theory and practice (poorly standardized portions, food waste, major losses or private uses such as team meals);
+• The difference between theory and practice (poorly standardized portions, food waste, major losses);

-• Economic and social phenomena such as inflation (prices rise at all your suppliers).
+• Economic and social phenomenons such as inflation (which will rise all your suppliers's prices).

 • Estimate the portion of food cost intended solely for team meals and remove it;